An Interview with Michael Bolton – Read His Advice for Upcoming Testers On How To Be Successful

 Let’s get started:

-Question #1) First of all, let’s start with how you became a software tester?
+Question #1) First of all, let’s start with how did you become a software tester?
 Could you please share your story briefly with us?
 A lot of our readers are QA-aspirants and we believe your story will resonate with them and inspire them.

 Michael: There are several ways to answer that question.